pandas-dev/pandas/doc/source/groupby.rst

 The mapping can be specified many different ways:

-  - A Python function, to be called on each of the axis labels
+  - A Python function, to be called on each of the axis labels.
-  - A list or NumPy array of the same length as the selected axis
+  - A list or NumPy array of the same length as the selected axis.
-  - A dict or Series, providing a ``label -> group name`` mapping
+  - A dict or Series, providing a ``label -> group name`` mapping.
   - For DataFrame objects, a string indicating a column to be used to group.
-Of course ``df.groupby('A')`` is just syntactic sugar for ``df.groupby(df['A'])``, but it makes life simpler
+Of course ``df.groupby('A')`` is just syntactic sugar for ``df.groupby(df['A'])``, but it makes life simpler.
   - For DataFrame objects, a string indicating an index level to be used to group.
-  - A list of any of the above things
+  - A list of any of the above things.

 Collectively we refer to the grouping objects as the **keys**.
 For example, consider the following DataFrame: